Prescription Drugs

 Prescription drug coverage is a benefit that allows you and your eligible dependents to obtain covered prescription drugs at negotiated prices.
 What you pay for prescriptions depends on:

-• The medical plan you choose (Visit the Express Scripts website for details)
+• The medical plan you choose (Visit the Prime Therapeutics website for details)

 • Whether you purchase more costly brand name medications or less costly generic equivalents

-• Whether you buy your long-term maintenance medication from the Express Scripts Exclusive Home Delivery service or from a retail pharmacy.
+• Whether you buy your long-term maintenance medication from the home delivery service (administered by Express Scripts Pharmacy Mail Order) or from a retail pharmacy.

 Here’s a Snapshot of Your Prescription Drug Benefits: